MicrosoftDocs/powerquery-docs/powerquery-docs/parameters.md

 ### Custom Function argument

 With Power Query, you can create a Custom Function from an existing query with a simple click.
-Following the previous example, you can right-click the **Orders** query and select the option to *Create Function...* which will launch a new *Create Function* window where you can name your new function and it will tell you the Parameters being referenced in your query.
+Following the previous example, you can right-click the **Orders** query and select *Create Function...* which will launch a new *Create Function* window where you can name your new function and it will tell you the Parameters being referenced in your query.
 These Parameters will be used as the Parameters for the Custom Function.

 ![Create Function](images/me-parameters-create-function.png)